Yes, it’s the guy with the beard and the woman with the laugh.

 John Lyle Belden

 Twitter: @indybeldar.
 Born in Arkansas numerous years ago, John moved to Indy with Wendy in 2001.
-He’s not an actor, but has been on a few stages: growing up playing piano, a season with the Arkansas 4-H Performing Arts Troupe, a couple of semesters in the University of Arkansas concert choir and a chorus role in “HMS Pinafore,” some Vampire Live-Action Role Play, a couple of skits at InConJunction, then more recently a role in a Play-A-Part fundraiser at Buck Creek Players and as a disembodied voice (playing a theatre critic, of course) at Oaklandon Civic Theatre.
-He’d like to thank Indy’s thespians for not sucking.
+He’s not an actor, but has been on a few stages: growing up playing piano, a season with the Arkansas 4-H Performing Arts Troupe, a couple of semesters in the University of Arkansas concert choir and a chorus role in “HMS Pinafore,” some Vampire Live-Action Role-Play, a couple of skits at InConJunction sci-fi convention, as well as a role in a Play-A-Part fundraiser at Buck Creek Players and as a disembodied voice (playing a theatre critic, of course) at Oaklandon Civic Theatre.
+Since growing that beard, he has done some work for the North Pole, and he and Wendy are the official Gnomes of Indy’s GermanFest.

 Wendy C. Carson